-The Command | Set time command is used to set the time in the customer's system.
+The Command | Set time command is used to set the time in your system.
 The default time is the current time set in the PC.
 The daylight savings time selection always defaults to "No".

 4.5.
 Connect Menu

 Commands in the Connect menu are used to connect using a modem, serial interface, or network connection.